-How do I determine if I can get the book?
+How do I determine if the item is available?

-Check the Holdings tab in the lower section of the page.
-If the status listed is unclear, consult What Item Status Means.
+Check availability under the Holdings tab in the lower section of the page.

 What are the different services or ways of getting the book?